raphabenoi/thesis/README.md

 This repositpry containts the code for my Master's thesis: the implementation of a decentralised application called **hypenergy**, a peer-to-peer marketplace for community-based local electricity markets.

+* The chaincode can be found in: `packages/energymarket-cc/src/`
+* The unit test are described in: `packages/energymarket-cc/tests/energymarket.final.spec.ts`

 ## Prerequisites (must be installed)
 * Node version 8.15.0
 * Docker 18.09.2 (make sure installation contains docker-compose)